webapexdev/findock-tt/README.md

 Implement proper role-based access control for task operations.

 **Requirements:**
 - **Backend:** Add permission checks in task controller:
-  - Regular users can only edit/delete tasks they own
+  - Regular users can only edit/delete tasks they own : done
-  - Managers can edit any task but only delete their own
+  - Managers can edit any task but only delete their own : done
-  - Admins have full access (edit/delete any task)
+  - Admins have full access (edit/delete any task) : done
-- **Backend:** Add middleware or helper function to check permissions
+- **Backend:** Add middleware or helper function to check permissions : done
-- **Frontend:** Hide edit/delete buttons based on user permissions
+- **Frontend:** Hide edit/delete buttons based on user permissions : done
-- **Frontend:** Show appropriate error messages when permission denied
+- **Frontend:** Show appropriate error messages when permission denied : done
-- Add unit tests or integration tests for permission logic
+- Add unit tests or integration tests for permission logic : done

 **Bonus:**
-- Add audit logging for permission-denied attempts
+- Add audit logging for permission-denied attempts : done
-- Create a permissions matrix documentation
+- Create a permissions matrix documentation : done
-- Add role-based task visibility (users only see tasks they're involved in)
+- Add role-based task visibility (users only see tasks they're involved in) : done

 ---